 - Equity instruments at FVOCI, with no recycling of gains or losses to profit or loss on derecognition.
-This category only includes equity instruments, which the Consolidated Entity intends to hold for the foreseeable future and which the Consolidated Entity has irrevocably elected to so classify upon initial recognition or transition. - Financial assets at FVPL comprise derivative instruments and quoted equity instruments which the Consolidated Entity had not irrevocably elected, at initial recognition or transition, to classify at FVOCI.
+This category only includes equity instruments, which the Consolidated Entity intends to hold for the foreseeable future and which the Consolidated Entity has irrevocably elected to so classify upon initial recognition or transition.
+The shares held in Focus Minerals Limited (ASX:FML) are accounted for as a financial asset at FVOCI. - Financial assets at FVPL comprise derivative instruments and quoted equity instruments which the Consolidated Entity had not irrevocably elected, at initial recognition or transition, to classify at FVOCI.
 This category would also include debt instruments whose cash flow characteristics fail the SPPI criterion or are not held within a business model whose objective is either to collect contractual cash flows, or to both collect contractual cash flows and sell.
-The shares in Bullion Asset Management are accounted for as a financial asset at FVPL.
+The shares held in Bullion Asset Management (BAM) are accounted for as a financial asset at FVPL.